patch100/ERM387/source/index.html.md

 <BR>
 In case of success, front end needs to redirect to Account/Resouces/Calendar.
 <BR>
-Use Token for future requests.
+Pass Token for future requests (in the Cookies).
 <BR>
 Valid 24 hours.
 </aside>